 If you look at a lot of the charts from BDCs, many have take massive hits from the start of 2020 (pre-pandemic) until now because it’s unclear how many businesses will survive and many of them offer loans to those very companies under duress.

-This is on top of the fact that these are closed end funds so they have a NAV, which translates into the share price.
+This is on top of how these are closed end funds so they have a NAV, which translates into the share price.

 How to Analyze and Pick BDCs